SFTtech/openage/doc/nyan/api_reference/reference_ability.md

     transform_progress : set(TransformProgress)
 ```

-Activates a defined state when a condition is fulilled.
+Activates a state change for a game entity when a condition is fulfilled.

 **condition**
-Triggers the transformation once one element is `True`.
+Triggers the transformation when one condition becomes true.

 **transform_time**
-Time until the target state is reached.
+Time to wait (in seconds) after the the transformation is triggered until the target state is activated.

 **target_state**
 State change activated after `transform_time` has passed.

 **transform_progress**
-Can alter the game entity while the transformation progresses.
+Can alter the game entity while the transformation is in progress.

 ## ability.type.ProductionQueue